ostreedev/ostree/README.md

 Basically I think they're a broken idea.
 There are several different classes of things that demand targeted solutions:

- 1. Managing and upgrading the core OS (hacktree)
+ 1. Managing and upgrading the core OS (ostree)
  2. Managing and upgrading desktop applications (gnome-shell, glick?)
  3. System extensions - these are arbitrary RPMs like say the nVidia driver.
     We apply them after constructing each root.
 Media codecs also fall into this category.

-How one might install say Apache on top of hacktree is an open question - I think it probably makes sense honestly to ship services like this with no configuration - just the binaries.
+How one might install say Apache on top of ostree is an open question - I think it probably makes sense honestly to ship services like this with no configuration - just the binaries.
 Then admins can do whatever they want.